JeffDeCola/my-cheat-sheets/development/operating-systems/linux/dns-cheat-sheet/README.md

 View my entire list of cheat sheets on
 [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).

+## DNS SERVER (NAME SERVER)

+Keeps the list of names/IP addresses.
+There are many many types of name servers that do many different things living on many different systems.
+I will only briefly talk about the ones that may live on your linux box.

+Some popular ones are,

+* BIND (Popular one)
+* NSD (Name Server Daemon)
+* djbdns (tinydns).
+* DNSmasq

-## SERVER - BIND - NAME SERVER FOR LINUX
+### BIND (A POPULAR NAME SERVER FOR LINUX)

 BIND (Berkley Internet Naming Daemon) is the most common program used for maintaining a name server on Linux.